Hayes promised fees to brokers through 'wash' trades, court hears

 “It’s broker exercise ... he basically wants to pay me a broke ... it’s a bit dodgy.”

-In one such “wash” trade, Hayes ended up paying one brokerage a total of 35,610 pounds ($55,388) in fees for a series of trades that cancelled each other out, the court heard.
+In one such “wash” trade, Hayes ended up paying one brokerage a total of 35,610 pounds ($55,388) in fees for a series of trades that canceled each other out, the court heard.

 “It works both ways..
 We’ve got a nice little niche here,” Hayes told one broker in a call played to the jury.